lxbtlr/formica/README.md

 one main file to multiple files with distinct roles.
 Since the main goal of the refactor was to "make the code better", one angle I investigated was runtime.
 I got the idea that a major time sink might have been the display but I needed to prove it.

 To that end I created the timing decorator function (see src/helperfunctions.py) to record how long it takes for a given function to execute each time it is called.
-To make that data more useful I added a few functions to compute useful metrics and boom, you get the [[Example table]] below.
-This became important as it revealed to me that the refactored version of my display function was actually much slower than my original... so much so that I reverted back to the original draw function.
+To make that data more useful I added a few functions to compute useful metrics and boom, you get the table below.
+This became important as it revealed to me that the refactored version of my display function was actually much slower than my original... so much so that I reverted back to the original drawing mechanism.

 ## Example table
 | function | Mean | Median | Standard Deviation | Variance | Min | Max | Count | Total Time |